 Key Ingredients and Substitutions

-This cast iron blueberry peach cobbler recipe is simple to make and perfect for summer.
+This cast-iron blueberry peach cobbler recipe is simple and perfect for summer.
 With just a few ingredients and your favorite skillet, you’ll have a warm, fruity dessert that everyone will love.

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-- Peaches: It’s peach season, and we chose to use a combination of fresh Texas that we got on a recent trip to the Texas hill country and South Carolina peaches, which are a little less sweet than Texas peaches.
+- Peaches: It’s peach season, and we chose to use a combination of fresh Texas peaches that we got on a recent trip to the Texas Hill Country and South Carolina peaches, which are a little less sweet than Texas peaches.

-- Blueberries: These provide some bursts of flavor and add a perfect tartness to balance the sweet peaches.
-Fresh blueberries are ideal, but frozen can work too – there’s no need to thaw.
-Just add them frozen and increase the flour slightly to account for the extra juice they’ll release during baking.
+- Blueberries: These provide bursts of flavor and add a perfect tartness to balance the sweet peaches.
+Fresh blueberries are ideal, but frozen can work, too – there’s no need to thaw them.
+Add them frozen and increase the flour slightly to account for the extra juice they’ll release during baking.

-- Granulated sugar: We use granulated, but feel free to experiment with brown sugar for a deeper, caramel-like sweetness.
+- Granulated sugar: We use granulated sugar, but feel free to experiment with brown sugar for a deeper, caramel-like sweetness.
 Reduce slightly or substitute with honey or maple syrup for a less sweet version.

 - All-purpose flour: We added a little flour to thicken the fruit juices as the cobbler baked, but cornstarch can also be used.
 The flour is also used in the cobbler topping.

-- Butter: We used frozen, unsalted butter cut that we shredded on a box grater.
-You can also use cold butter that is cut into small cubes.
-We prefer unsalted butter to control how much salt is added to the recipe.
+- Butter: We used frozen, unsalted butter, cut into small cubes and shredded on a box grater.
+You can also use cold butter cut into small cubes.
+We prefer unsalted butter to control the amount of salt added to the recipe.

 Pro-tip: There is no need to skin the peaches, but if you prefer to remove the skin, you can blanch them and then peel the skin off before slicing.

 1. Prepare the fruit mixture: In a large bowl, combine the blueberries, peaches, sugar, lemon juice, vanilla extract, and flour.
 Gently toss to coat the fruit evenly, ensuring each piece is coated well.
-Transfer the fruit mixture to a 10-inch cast iron skillet, spreading it out evenly to create a uniform base for your cobbler.
+Transfer the fruit mixture to a 10-inch cast-iron skillet, spreading it evenly to create a uniform base for your cobbler.

 2. Create the topping: In a medium bowl, whisk together the flour, sugar, baking powder, and salt for the cobbler topping.
 Add the cold, cubed butter to the flour mixture.
-We prefer to freeze the butter and then “shred it” using the large holes of a box grater to make combining it with the flour easier.
+We prefer to freeze the butter and then “shred it” using the large holes of a box grater to make it easier to combine it with the flour.
 Use a pastry cutter or your fingers to work the butter into the flour until the mixture resembles coarse crumbs.
 Pour in the buttermilk and stir until just combined.
 The dough should be slightly sticky and clumpy – this texture is key for a great cobbler topping.

 3. Top the cobbler and bake: Drop spoonfuls of the dough over the blueberry peach filling.
 Aim for even coverage, but don’t worry if some fruit is still visible.
 Place the skillet in the preheated oven and bake for 35-40 minutes.
 You’re looking for a golden brown topping and bubbling fruit underneath.